rizwan171/trello-clone/docs/Git Guidelines.md

-# Development Guidelines
+# Git Practices
-This document details some guidelines to follow when working on this project
+This document details Git guidelines to follow when working on this project

 ## Issues
 - All work should be captured in an Issue